solana-foundation/solana-improvement-documents/proposals/0047-syscall-to-get-last-restart-slot.md

 ## Alternatives Considered

-No alternate considerations; we need to have the value of last restart slot while executing the program to correctly treat this case.
-We cannot have an account because then it should be updated just after the restart is successful, which will add complexity.
-The best way is to create a new syscall to get this information during execution of transaction, which will help us get last restart slot without any interface changes for the instruction.
+We need to have the value of the last restart slot while executing the program.
+We cannot use an account because then it should be updated just after the restart is successful, which will add complexity.
+The best way is to create a new syscall or sysvar to get this information during the execution of a transaction, which will help us get the last restart slot.
+We prefer syscall over sysvar because the newly created sysvar has to be passed in the instruction this takes up transaction accounts space.
+This will break existing program interfaces, and the transaction account space is limited which is already a pain point for many DeFi projects.

 ## New Terminology